wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.7.1 - Released on 24 September 2025 =
+= 2.7.2 - Released on 31 October 2025 =

-* New: Wallet KYC Verification and restriction.
+* New - latest  WC [10.3.3] and WP [6.8.3].
-* New: latest  WC [10.1.2] and WP [6.8.2].
+* Fix - Code fixes for some js enqueue code.
-* New: Wallet id link to wallet transfer, wallet transfer QR.
+* Fix - Secuirty and vulnerability fixes in term of wallet kyc.